-This partial observability setting is central to nonlinear time-series analysis and motivates classical state-reconstruction approaches based on delay-coordinate embeddings.
-Takens’ embedding theorem guarantees that, under suitable conditions, the attractor of the underlying dynamical system can be reconstructed from time-delayed measurements of partial observations \cite{takens1981detecting}.
+This partial-observability setting is central to nonlinear time-series analysis and motivates classical state-reconstruction approaches based on delay-coordinate embeddings.
+Takens' embedding theorem guarantees that, under suitable conditions, the attractor of the underlying dynamical system can be reconstructed from time-delayed measurements of partial observations~\cite{takens1981detecting}.
 A central question in this work is whether attention-based models implicitly perform an analogous reconstruction when trained on sequences of partial observations.

-\paragraph{Research questions} Our mechanistic study investigates connections between Transformer operations and classical dynamical systems formulations such as Auto-Regressive modeling frameworks and delay-coordinate embeddings (Takens' theorem) for linear and non-linear dynamical systems.
+\paragraph{Research questions} Our mechanistic study investigates connections between Transformer operations and classical dynamical systems formulations such as autoregressive modeling frameworks and delay-coordinate embeddings (Takens' theorem) for linear and nonlinear dynamical systems.

 By training single-layer Transformers to predict the evolution of dynamical systems, we investigate: